theserendipist/odin-rock-paper-scissors/README.md

 This repository showcases a JavaScript game of Rock Paper Scissors that I created as part of my journey in The Odin Project.

-This game can be played in the console only.
+This game can be played via the console only.
 It shows my ability to use basic JavaScript.

 If you want to know more about The Odin Project, take a look at their website [here](https://www.theodinproject.com/)!